 Measles became a serious epidemic in Victoria in the mid-1850s, then in 1875 a scarlet fever epidemic broke out.
 Tuberculosis was also feared and often fatal.

 In the 20th century Victoria experienced several major health crises: Spanish influenza, polio, scarlet fever and AIDS.
-The polio epidemics of 1937-39 was particularly severe, with children kept home from school and public transport limited.
+The polio epidemic of 1937-39 was particularly severe, with children kept home from school and public transport limited.
 Polio continued to be feared until the widespread introduction of oral sabin in the early 1960s.

 Outbreaks of diphtheria, typhoid and measles were amongst other illnesses Victorians often continued to suffer until the introduction of vaccinations, improved hygiene practices, clean water and functioning sewerage, more spacious living conditions and better diet.